Beckett House Practice, Grantham Road, London, SW9 9DL

 If you would like more information about where to get emergency contraception please contact NHS 111 open 24 hours a day.
 The availability of these services may be reduced over bank holiday periods.

 The emergency contraceptive pill should not be used as a regular method of contraception.
-If you would like general advice on contraception please make an appointment with the practice nurse.
-Free condoms are available from the practice Reception.
+If you would like general advice on contraception please make an appointment with the practice nurse or GP.